tjav/upskillingquests/Infrastructure/Basics/infra-basics-3.md

 ## Description

-Contoso
+The full organization should be able to use the template.
+Show case the deployment from the storage account deployment from a linked template

 ## Outcome

-- Parametize the storage account template
-- Deploy again creating a container
+- Deploy an additional storage account from a linked template.
-- Upload the template to the container using Azure CLI or PowerShell

 ## References